egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 Then I went on to get started for the NFTABLES syntax highlighter for Vim editor as well.
 But, the task of doing another 3,000 lines seems crazy at this point.
-Nevermind the fact that I am crazy to do it in the first place.
+Never mind the fact that I am crazy to do it in the first place.

 So, let's makes some Vimscript functions to shorten the amount of typing.
 How to begin?